Dingxi Gansu, China Travel Guide

 Exercise caution

-Less recommended for pedestrian or bicycle use after dark due to poor visibility.
+Less recommended for strolling or riding a bike after dark due to poor visibility.

 Avoid after dark

-Public buses are a cost-effective choice for local transportation.
-Taxis and ride-sharing provide faster, more direct options.
+Public buses are an expense-effective choice for local transportation.
+Taxis and ride-sharing provide faster, more straightforward options.
 Embrace mobile payment for ease.

-For unique exploration, walking and bicycle sharing reveal hidden charms, but always put safety first awareness with local traffic.
-An option is a private car for enhanced comfort if mobility is a concern.
+For unique exploration, walking and bicycle sharing reveal hidden charms, but consistently put safety first awareness with local traffic.
+Consider a private car for enhanced comfort if mobility is a concern.